VikashSinha1/sql-data-cleaning-project/README.md

 # sql-data-cleaning-project on nashville housing dataset.

-In this project my main foucus was to clean the raw data to make it more usable and presentable for further analysis.
+In this project my main focus was to clean the raw data to make it more usable and presentable for  analysis.

 The main data cleaning tasks which involved here was:-
  ---changing datetime into date datatype